mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Illegals.md

 ### Stunts

 Eagle Eye: You have a keen eye that can pick out details others might miss.
-Any time you [[create advantage]] with [[Investigate]], create an additional [[situation aspect]].
+Any time you [[Create Advantage]] with [[Investigate]], create an additional [[situation aspect]].
 If you succeed with style, add a free invoke to the additional aspect.

 Bad Cop: You might work _mostly_ by the book, but why should you let the perps know that?
 Use [[Deceive]] instead of [[Provoke]] whenever you're intimidating a suspect or witness into giving you the information you want.